bumyann/SillyTavern-Saucepan-Seasoning/README.md

 ---

-## ⚠️ v3.0.0 — Rebuilt injection engine
+## ⚠️ V2.0 — Rebuilt injection engine

-Versions 1.x–2.x used SillyTavern's `setExtensionPrompt()` API, which writes into a generic extension prompt slot that some Chat Completion presets (especially heavily customized ones) silently don't read from.
+Versions 1.x used SillyTavern's `setExtensionPrompt()` API, which writes into a generic extension prompt slot that some Chat Completion presets (especially heavily customized ones) silently don't read from.
 After extensive debugging across multiple models, presets, and chat lengths, this turned out to be unreliable in ways that were hard to predict or patch around consistently.

-**v3.0.0 switches to STscript's `/inject` command instead** — the same mechanism used by [Guided Generations](https://github.com/Samueras/GuidedGenerations-Extension), a well-tested extension with 180+ stars. `/inject` writes directly to chat metadata and is read by ST's prompt builder unconditionally, regardless of preset configuration.
+**V2.0 switches to STscript's `/inject` command instead** — the same mechanism used by [Guided Generations](https://github.com/Samueras/GuidedGenerations-Extension), a well-tested extension with 180+ stars. `/inject` writes directly to chat metadata and is read by ST's prompt builder unconditionally, regardless of preset configuration.
 This should be dramatically more reliable across different presets, backends, and setups.

-If you were using the old preset-patching feature from v2.1.x, you can safely remove those patched prompt entries from your preset — they're no longer needed and won't do anything with v3.

 ---